-It’s no secret that in the modern age of information with an overabundance of social media platforms, exposure to other’s accomplishments and ambitions, and a lack of privacy, many people find themselves unhappy.
+It’s no secret that in the modern age of information, with an overabundance of social media platforms, exposure to others’ accomplishments and ambitions, and a lack of privacy, many people find themselves unhappy.
 They believe themselves incapable of keeping up with others amidst the constant commotion and progression, whether it be due to their “perfectionism” or burning out from exhaustion and fatigue.

 On Trending with Timmerie, Timmerie talked about this new age mentality of pusillanimity, or poor self-image and self-motivation.
 She made a point of not confusing this term with timidity or humility.
-While humility is an honest assessment of yourself, your work, and your practices, pusillanimity is the diminishing of the reality.
+While humility is an honest assessment of yourself, your work, and your practices, pusillanimity is the diminishing of your reality.
 It is a false degradation of what you have accomplished, a fake sense of humility.

 “You see, this touches on a problem that we have as Americans, and we’re going to talk about this more during our happy hour here, with regard to how people can be happier by working less.
 And everybody can work less,” said Timmerie.
 We have a strong work culture here in America, which is a good thing and that ties in very well with our capitalist structure.
 But sometimes, we have a tendency to overwork and that leads to a myriad of problems that compound each other exponentially.